misantronic/wrap-request/README.md

 const wrappedXhr = wrapRequest(() => fetch('...'), { defaultData: [] });
 ```

-## pipe / transform
+## pipe

-sometimes it is useful, to directly transform the result and keep a copy of the original data in the wrapper.
+sometimes it is useful, to directly pipe the result and keep a copy of the original data in the wrapper.

 ```js
 const wrappedXhr = wrapRequest(() => fetch('...'), {